deadsnakes/python3.3/Doc/library/os.rst

    * :data:`stat.S_IWOTH`
    * :data:`stat.S_IXOTH`

+   This function can support :ref:`specifying a file descriptor <path_fd>`, :ref:`paths relative to directory descriptors <dir_fd>` and :ref:`not following symlinks <follow_symlinks>`.

    Availability: Unix, Windows.

    .. note::

       Although Windows supports :func:`chmod`, you can only set the file's read-only flag with it (via the ``stat.S_IWRITE`` and ``stat.S_IREAD`` constants or a corresponding integer value).
 All other bits are ignored.

+   .. versionadded:: 3.3
+      Added support for specifying *path* as an open file descriptor, and the *dir_fd* and *follow_symlinks* arguments.

-.. function:: chown(path, uid, gid)
+.. function:: chown(path, uid, gid, *, dir_fd=None, follow_symlinks=True)

    Change the owner and group id of *path* to the numeric *uid* and *gid*.
 To leave one of the ids unchanged, set it to -1.

+   This function can support :ref:`specifying a file descriptor <path_fd>`, :ref:`paths relative to directory descriptors <dir_fd>` and :ref:`not following symlinks <follow_symlinks>`.

    See :func:`shutil.chown` for a higher-level function that accepts names in addition to numeric ids.

    Availability: Unix.

-.. function:: getxattr(path, attr)

-   Return the value of the extended filesystem attribute *attr* for *path*. *attr* can be bytes or str.
-If it is str, it is encoded with the filesystem encoding.

-   Availability: Linux

    .. versionadded:: 3.3
+      Added support for specifying an open file descriptor for *path*, and the *dir_fd* and *follow_symlinks* arguments.

+.. function:: chroot(path)

+   Change the root directory of the current process to *path*.

+   Availability: Unix.

+.. function:: fchdir(fd)

+   Change the current working directory to the directory represented by the file descriptor *fd*.
+The descriptor must refer to an opened directory, not an open file.
+As of Python 3.3, this is equivalent to ``os.chdir(fd)``.

+   Availability: Unix.

+.. function:: getcwd()

+   Return a string representing the current working directory.

+   Availability: Unix, Windows.

+.. function:: getcwdb()

+   Return a bytestring representing the current working directory.

+   Availability: Unix, Windows.

 .. function:: lchflags(path, flags)

    Set the flags of *path* to the numeric *flags*, like :func:`chflags`, but do not follow symbolic links.
+As of Python 3.3, this is equivalent to ``os.chflags(path, flags, follow_symlinks=False)``.

    Availability: Unix.